 (I hear you shriek)

-This happened in Kuwait and if I got a hair follicle back on my balding head for every time I saw a local treat a foreign worker as if they were sub-human, then I’d have one beautiful mane of hair to contemptuously flick back over my irritated face.
+This happened in Kuwait and if I got a hair follicle back on my balding head for every time I saw a local treat a foreign worker as if they were sub-human trash, then I’d have one beautiful mane of hair to contemptuously flick back over my irritated face.

 *Flashback to Dubai (United Arab Emirates) a week before …*